Introduction to Infused Water

 Bush or Greek basil

 It has strong areas of aroma but a gentle flavor, so it tends to fill in for sweet basil.
-Moreover, it structures a minimal shrubbery with little leaves and fills well in a pot.
+Moreover, it structures a minimal shrubbery with few leaves and fills well in a pot.

 -